higan-emu/emulation-articles/cartridges/boards/README.md

 immediately in the Rockman X v1.1 batch of games, as well as the US Megaman X game cartridges.

 So what does this have to do with emulation?
-Simple: there is //absolutely no way// to know about the presence of this bodge wiring from looking at Nintendo's internal header.
+Simple: there is *absolutely no way* to know about the presence of this bodge wiring from looking at Nintendo's internal header.

 For many years, SNES emulators would run Rockman X with the 4mbit ROM mirrored,